Bluerobin427/Forest-Glen/Days of the Week.md

 # Days of the Week

-Saturday is #210.
+#210 is a Saturday.
 I'm turnip colored.

 Next 17 y.o. birthday is day 475.